-(This is optional.)
+(This step is optional.)
 Review your Office 365 alert policies in the Microsoft 365 compliance center (https://compliance.microsoft.com/compliancepolicies).
 Several default alert policies are in the Threat management category.
 Some of these alerts can trigger automated investigation and response.
 To learn more, see Default alert policies.

 Make sure Microsoft 365 Defender is turned on

 Sign in to the Microsoft 365 Defender portal (https://security.microsoft.com).

 In the navigation pane, look for Incidents & Alerts, Hunting, and Action center as shown in the preceding image.

 - If you see Incidents & Alerts, Hunting, and Action center, Microsoft 365 Defender is turned on.
 See the Review or change the automation level for device groups section of this article.

 - If you do not see Incidents, Action center, or Hunting, Microsoft 365 Defender might not be turned on.
 In this case, visit the Action center).

 In the navigation pane, choose Settings > Microsoft 365 Defender.
 Confirm that Microsoft 365 Defender is turned on.

 Need help?
 See Turn on Microsoft 365 Defender.